 From the person profile, click the button in the Admin Toolbar.
 This will display a block properties button for each block on the page.
-Hover over the badge container block that you want to add a badge to and select its button.
+Hover over the badge container block and select its button.
 The Badges page pictured below will appear, where you can select your new badge to have it added to the bar.